Skip to main content

 How to Use This

 Early in your claim, send a written request: “Per 10 CCR §2695.4(a), please identify all benefits, coverages, time limits, and policy provisions that may apply to my claim, including but not limited to: Coverage A (dwelling), Coverage B (other structures), Coverage C (personal property), Coverage D (loss of use), ordinance or law coverage, debris removal, extended replacement cost, and any other applicable endorsements.”
-If the insurer fails to respond or omits coverages, you have a documented violation.
-If you never ask, the insurer may never volunteer the information — and you leave money on the table.
+If the insurer fails to respond or omits coverages, the written request creates a documented record.
+The affirmative disclosure duty under §2695.4(a) exists regardless of whether the insured asks; what the written request adds is provability — a clear paper record of what was requested and what the carrier disclosed (or did not).

 The Duty to Disclose All Coverages